Drascombe: Gig

 Never intended for the private buyer, the Gig is a pure sail training craft designed for use by Navies.
 Previously, the Royal Navy used the Montagu Whaler for this purpose, but these boats were getting well past their best, and new ones have not been built since the 1950s.
 The Longboat was considered too small, so the Gig was designed for this specific market.
 The French navy now uses four Gigs for this purpose.

 Today a number of privately owned Gigs are about - two were fitted with cabins (Hippo and Gig).
 One was fitted with a tent to allow for extensive cruising (The City of London).

 In private hands the Gig is not for the novice.
 She has a fairly big sail area and handles and feels like a big boat.
 At the same time, once in tune with her, she gives her crew great confidence by her easily reefed lug sail and her sea keeping capabilities.

 Launch

 Based on the Dabber hull and introduced in 1973, the Launch was designed for river and lake fishing.
 Fitted with a Watermota Shrimp inboard engine and a Dabber mizzen as a steadying sail.
 Not a very successful model, only 12 being built.

 Longboat

 Essentially a stretched Lugger, and originally intended as a training craft for sailing schools, Sea Scouts, etc.

 Lugger

-The boat that started it all, and still as immensely popular as at its introduction at the Earls Court (London) Boat Show in 1968, when the first wooden production boat, Luka was sold within 29 minutes of the show opening to the public.
+The boat that started it all, and still as immensely popular as at its introduction at the Earls Court (London) Boat Show in 1968, when the first wooden production boat, Luka was sold within 29 minutes of the show's opening to the public.
 Luka is now located in the National Maritime Museum Cornwall.
 The epitome of rugged simplicity, reliability, and seaworthiness in an open boat, the Lugger is equally at home pottering with the kids or undertaking more adventurous expeditions.